-If you're wondering, it takes about two weeks of continued exposure to adapt, according to the papers I've browsed, which corresponds nicely with the shift I've noticed in my own reaction to the heat.
+If you're wondering, it takes about two weeks of continued exposure to adapt, which corresponds nicely with the shift I've noticed in my own reaction to the heat.
 That said, I'll sure be glad when it's all over.
 Those skis are looking mighty lonely in the corner.

 Andy Lewicky is the author and creator of SierraDescents

 Michael September 7, 2013 at 7:52 pm

 Meanwhile it's rained on us every night for 4 nights in the seki backcountry.

 Peggy September 9, 2013 at 10:58 pm